GetSetAbhi/High-Level-System-Design/typeahead_system/README.md

 * The search service also sends the search terms to a message queue which is consumed by a Search Aggregator Service.
 * The Search Aggregator service stores the search terms in the Database.
 * The Data Processor Batch pulls the daily data out of the search terms database and updates the index in the database as well as the cache.

+In this design, I haven't taken into account how the seeding of my search term storage DB.

+There will be improvements in the design that I will cover.

 ## The choice of Index